Nick Waplington

-Nick Waplington (born 1965) is a British / American artist and photographer.
-Many books of Waplington's work have been published, both self-published and through Aperture, Cornerhouse, Mack, Phaidon, and Trolley.
+Nick Waplington (born 1965) is a British-American artist and photographer.
+Many books of Waplington's work have been published.
 His work has been shown in solo exhibitions at Tate Britain and The Photographers' Gallery in London, at Philadelphia Museum of Art in the USA, and at the National Museum of Photography, Film & Television in Bradford, UK; and in group exhibitions at Venice Biennale, Italy and Brooklyn Museum, New York City.
-In 1993 he was awarded an Infinity Award for Young Photographer by the International Center of Photography.
+In 1993, he was awarded an Infinity Award for Young Photographer by the International Center of Photography.
 His work is held in the permanent collections of the Solomon R. Guggenheim Museum in New York City, Victoria and Albert Museum and Government Art Collection in London, National Gallery of Australia, the Philadelphia Museum of Art, and Royal Library, Denmark.

-Life and work
+Early life and education

 Waplington was born in Aden, Yemen.
 He traveled extensively during his childhood as his father worked as a scientist in the nuclear industry.

-He studied art at West Sussex College of Art & Design in Worthing, Trent Polytechnic in Nottingham and the Royal College of Art in London.
+Waplington studied art at West Sussex College of Art & Design in Worthing; Trent Polytechnic in Nottingham; and the Royal College of Art in London.

+Career

 From 1984, Waplington would regularly visit his grandfather on the Broxtowe Estate in Aspley, Nottingham, where he began to photograph his immediate surroundings.
 Friends and neighbours of his family became his subject matter of choice.
 He continued with this work on and off for the next 15 years and from it came two books (Living Room and Weddings, Parties, Anything) and numerous exhibitions.